AUC and AUM in torch

 show("gg_roc_inefficient")

 The figure above shows a ROC curve with 5 points (the maximum number of points for 4 data; there could be fewer if there are ties in the predicted scores vector).
 We mentioned above that it was computed inefficiently, which is caused by the for loop over constants.
-To avoid that loop (quadratic time overall), we can instead sort the predicted scores (log-linear time overall), as in the code below:
+To avoid that loop (quadratic time overall), we can instead sort the predicted scores (log-linear time overall), and use the cumulative sum, as in the code below:

 def ROC_curve(pred_tensor, label_tensor):